Proximal Methods for Sparse Optimal Scoring and Discriminant Analysis: Proximal Methods for Updating

-Our primary contribution is a collection of algorithms for solving the elastic net problem \eqref{eq: b prob}.
-Specifically, we propose three new algorithms, each based on the evaluation of proximal operators.
-We will see that these algorithms require significantly fewer computational resources than the elastic net algorithm if we exploit structure in the regularization parameter \(\bO\).
+Our primary contribution is a collection of algorithms for solving the $\bb$-update subproblem \eqref{eq: b prob}.
+Specifically, we specialize three classical algorithms, each based on the evaluation of proximal operators, to obtain novel numerical methods for solution of the sparse optimal scoring problem.
+We will see that these algorithms require significantly fewer computational resources than least angle regression if we exploit structure in the regularization parameter $\bO$.

 {\bs{d}}